npradaschnor/sorting_algorithms_benchmark/README.md

 File name | Description
 ----------|-------------
-sorting_algorithms.py| File that contains functions of the the five sorting algorithms benchmark.py | File that contains the functions that runs and measure the running time of the sorting algorithms, prints the results as a dataframe and shows the plot of the results
+[sorting_algorithms.py](https://github.com/npradaschnor/sorting_algorithms_benchmark/blob/master/Application/benchmark_plot.py)| File that contains functions of the the five sorting algorithms
+[benchmark.py](https://github.com/npradaschnor/sorting_algorithms_benchmark/blob/master/Application/benchmark_plot.py) | File that contains the functions that runs and measure the running time of the sorting algorithms, prints the results as a dataframe and shows the plot of the results
+[randomArrays.py](https://github.com/npradaschnor/sorting_algorithms_benchmark/blob/master/Application/randomArrays.py)| File that contains the function that generate random arrays of different size and also contains the arrays created
-Project instructions | PDF file that contains the project instructions Report | PDF file that introduces the chosen sorting algorithms, and discusses the results of the benchmarking process.
+[CTA_Project.pdf](https://github.com/npradaschnor/sorting_algorithms_benchmark/tree/master/Project%20Instructions) | PDF file that contains the project instructions
+[CTA_report.docx](https://github.com/npradaschnor/sorting_algorithms_benchmark/tree/master/Report) | PDF file that introduces the chosen sorting algorithms, and discusses the results of the benchmarking process.